EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 !!!
 Note

-    When using a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files - see [Log into back-ends](../ssh.md).
+    When using a back-end where your home directory is not common to both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files - see [Log into back-ends](../ssh.md).

 ---